corintai/corint-decision/docs/dsl/context.md

 │
 ├─ Is it loaded from environment variables/config files?
 │  └─ Yes → env
 │
+├─ Is it the output of a ruleset execution (action, score, etc.)?
+│  └─ Yes → result
+│
 ├─ Is it computed result based on existing data?
 │  │